-Snack-Time is provided at the morning break for a nutritious snack.
+Snack- Time is provided at the morning break for a nutritious snack.
 Students are generally in need of both the break and the food!
-Each student is responsible for his or her own snack; please send something nutritious such as fruit, vegetables, meats or cheese, or a whole grain bar or crackers.
-Pre-packaged chips and junk food are discouraged.
+Snack is provided for each student, but if he/she does not like what is offered, each student is responsible for his or her own snack; please send something nutritious such as fruit, vegetables, meats or cheese, or a whole grain bar or crackers.
+Prepackaged chips and junk food are discouraged and Anansi is a nut-free campus!

-Lunch -Lunches are available free to all students for the 2023-2024 school year.
+Lunch - Anansi Charter School contracts with Inspire to provide daily school lunches to students who wish to participate in the lunch program.
+Lunches are free to all students for the 2024-2025 school year.
 School lunch menus are sent home at the beginning of each month.

-We encourage you to pay attention to the menu and communicate with your student(s) regarding their likes and dislikes on the menu.
+We encourage you to pay attention to the menu and communicate with your student(s) regarding their likes and dislikes on the Inspire menu.
 Lunch is a valuable meal and it is important that your student consume this mid-day nutritional boost.
-If he/she does not like what is on the menu, please pack your student a nutritious lunch for that day.
+If he/she does not like what is on the Inspire menu, please pack your student a nutritious lunch for that day.